It’s hard to understate the importance of social media in higher education marketing.

-According to Common Sense Media, US teenagers average almost 7.5 hours of screen time a day, with about 16% of this spent browsing social media.
+According to Common Sense Media, US teenagers average almost 7.5 hours of screen time daily, with about 16% of that time browsing social media.
 A further 39% is spent streaming video and TV on sites like YouTube, another social platform.

 It’s hardly surprising usage is so high, given that 95% of teens now have smartphones and 88% have access to home computers, according to Pew Research Center.

 So, social media is a massive opportunity for higher education marketers.

 Are you looking to get more from your social media efforts?
 Check out these 20 top-notch campaigns from universities across North America.

 According to RivalIQ’s Social Media Industry Benchmark Report, the University of Iowa has been America’s top university for social engagement for four successive years.
 So we simply had to include it on our list of the best higher education social media accounts.

 The institution performs strongly on Instagram and Twitter, but its Facebook presence is the true standout.

 A lot of things.
 But one brilliant tactic is its use of high-profile alumni to promote the university: